stephtowch/stephtowch.github.io/content/post/2025-09-P1/index.md

 ## A Milestone in My PhD Journey

-On September 25–26, 2025, I had the privilege of presenting my research at the **EAWOP Small Group Meeting (SGM) “Advancing Workaholism Research: Setting the Stage for Organizational Prevention”**, held at the University of Gdańsk.
+In September 2025, I had the privilege of presenting my research at the **EAWOP Small Group Meeting (SGM) “Advancing Workaholism Research: Setting the Stage for Organizational Prevention”**, held at the University of Gdańsk.
 This was my second international conference presentation, and the first ever meeting dedicated solely to workaholism research.

 ## Setting the Scene